alekscp/dotfiles/README.md

 * Setup faster key repeat (MacOS) `defaults write -g KeyRepeat -int 1.1`

 ### Packages and stuff to consider in script
-* [zplug](https://github.com/zplug/zplug) | Install manually and not from Homebrew so that you can manage the instalation directory
 * Exa (see above)
 * [ack](https://beyondgrep.com/install/)
 * consider using [asdf](https://github.com/asdf-vm/asdf)